The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Derivation of time-correlation functions

 \section{Derivation of time-correlation functions}

-In this appendix, we use our fluctuating hydrodynamics \eref{eq:hydro_stop_go_2_fluct} to study the correlation functions of the magnetization fields in the disordered phase ($\beta<\beta_g$) when $v=0$.
+In this appendix, we use our fluctuating hydrodynamics \eref{eq:hydro_NR_and_R} to study the correlation functions of the magnetization fields in the disordered phase ($\beta<\beta_g$) when $v=0$.
 In this regime, we know from section \ref{sec:phase_diagram} that the average thermodynamic fields are homogeneous and given by $\rho_{\alpha}=\rho_0$, $m_{\alpha}=0$.
-Therefore, in the disordered phase, nonreciprocity do not affect the thermodynamic density and magnetization fields described by \eref{eq:hydro_stop_go_2}.
-Nonetheless, finite system will exhibit fluctuations around the latter thermodynamic evolution \eref{eq:hydro_stop_go_2}.
-We here detail how these fluctuations, which are captured by our fluctuating hydrodynamics \eref{eq:hydro_stop_go_2_fluct}, reveals the presence of nonreciprocal interactions at the microscopic level.
-To this aim, we start by linearizing \eref{eq:hydro_stop_go_2_fluct} around $\rho_{\alpha}=\rho_0$, $m_{\alpha}=0$ when $v=0$.
+Therefore, in the disordered phase, nonreciprocity do not affect the thermodynamic density and magnetization fields described by \eref{eq:hydro_NR_and_R_non_fluct}.
+Nonetheless, finite system will exhibit fluctuations around the latter thermodynamic evolution \eref{eq:hydro_NR_and_R_non_fluct}.
+We here detail how these fluctuations, which are captured by our fluctuating hydrodynamics \eref{eq:hydro_NR_and_R}, reveals the presence of nonreciprocal interactions at the microscopic level.
+To this aim, we start by linearizing \eref{eq:hydro_NR_and_R} around $\rho_{\alpha}=\rho_0$, $m_{\alpha}=0$ when $v=0$.
 Introducing the deviations $\delta\rho_{\alpha}=\rho_{\alpha}-\rho_0$ and $\delta m_{\alpha}=m_{\alpha}$, we find their evolution at linear order as